- Which is better when we want to create a responsive web pages, to build the desktop design first or to build the mobile design first?

 Tengo problemas para las fuentes y para colocar de forma correcta los precios.
 Espro y agradezco sus comentarios

-@arogersreneePosted about 1 year agoThe file can't find the image because your images are not uploaded to github.
+@arogersreneePosted over 1 year agoThe file can't find the image because your images are not uploaded to github.
 In your HTML file check that your image link is a relative link, then re-upload the folder to github and the image should display.

 0 - @coffeeslammerSubmitted over 1 year ago